sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # 4. Accessing - O(n)

 # Trees -
-# Data Structure that consists of nodes in a parent/child relationship.
+# Non-linear Data Structure that consists of nodes in a parent/child relationship.
 # Terminologies -
 # 1. Root - Top node of a tree.
 # 2. Child - Node directly connected to another node when moving away from the root.